 Then we prioritize the projects based on delivery time.
 For instance, a big project with a longer timeline will be started before a smaller project in your home.

 It’s easiest to create a budget room by room and then add up each room’s cost for an overall estimate.

-Generally things will cost more than you think, after all, when was the last time you bought a sofa or hired a painter?
+Generally, things will cost more than you think, after all, when was the last time you bought a sofa or hired a painter?
 If your house has increased in value, assume the fixtures and furnishings that go into the house will have increased in cost as well!

 In renovations, it starts with:

 A CAD (computer-aided design) drawing puts everything into scale and shows exactly what fits and what doesn’t.
-They are extremely valuable for furniture sizing and placement and can save you a lot of money in the long run as they eliminate any question as to where something will be placed.
+Drawings are extremely valuable for furniture sizing and placement and can save you a lot of money in the long run as they eliminate any question as to where something will be placed.

 Renovation drawings are 75 percent correct, and represent the optimal design.
 However, we don’t know what’s behind the walls so the proposed design may change once the wall removal begins.
 This is typical in all drawings whether for new construction or renovation.

 It’s also important to note that you own the drawings and can choose the contractor and trades you prefer to work with.
 Alternatively, we will recommend trades for specific jobs.
 You can have anyone quote on the work.

 Drawings are tremendously helpful to you, too as they illustrate what is going to fit and what needs to be purchased.

 Once our clients hire us, they often think we can control the timeline.
 Like you, we want the project completed efficiently but it takes time to get all the materials selected, concept drawings finished, items shipped etc. All the different stages of a project adhere to their own schedules.